 Acyclovir (aciclovir) is an antiviral drug used to treat infections caused by the herpes simplex virus (HSV).
 It is used for both herpes type 1 (HSV-1) and herpes type 2 (HSV-2) infections.

 The prescription medication is available as an oral tablet (200 mg) for the treatment of genital herpes outbreaks or in the form of a cream (e.g. Zovirax) to treat cold sores (or fever blisters).
-There are also creams containing acyclovir for genital herpes but they are not as effective in reducing the size of blisters compared to oral pills when used as the only treatment.
+There are also creams containing acyclovir for genital herpes but they are not as effective in treating blisters compared to oral pills when used alone.

 Antivirals are not a cure for herpes simplex.
-The medications are used to relieve symptoms and promote faster recovery.
-Long-term suppressive therapy is a solution for patients who experience frequent herpes outbreaks.
+The medications are used to relieve symptoms and promote faster recovery during outbbreaks.
+They can also be used for long-term suppressive therapy for patients who experience frequent herpes outbreaks.

 Acyclovir is used for the treatment of cold sores (fever blisters), genital herpes, and Bell’s palsy.
 It is not used to remedy canker sores because they are not caused by HSV.